Layzone-atos/expobeton-chatbot/README.md

 This is your Rasa assistant project.
 Below are the basic commands to get started.

+## Heroku Deployment

+This project is configured for deployment to Heroku.

 ## Prerequisites
 Make sure you have [uv](https://docs.astral.sh/uv/) installed.